mehulagg/gitlab/doc/administration/reference_architectures/10k_users.md

 An example of how this would work with a Omnibus GitLab PostgreSQL set up is below.

-1. SSH in to the PostgreSQL node.
+1. SSH in to the Praefect PostgreSQL node.

 1. Connect to the PostgreSQL server with administrative access.
    The `gitlab-psql` user should be used here for this as it's added by default in Omnibus.